Synthlight/Volcanoids-GMod/README.md

 inventorySizeMultiplier | Default: 1.0<br>Multiplier on the inventory size.
 Affects everything with an inventory.
-(Players, storage modules, chests, etc.) segmentSizeMultiplier | Default: 1<br>Multiplier on the number of segments an engine will support.<br>**BEWARE** Once added, you can't remove a segment, and you can make them too long for the landing spot. disableAimSway | Default: false<br>Disables weapon sway when aiming.
+(Players, storage modules, chests, etc.) segmentSizeMultiplier | Default: 1<br>Multiplier on the number of segments an engine will support.<br>**BEWARE** Once added, you can't remove a segment, and you can make them too long for the landing spot. disableAimSway | Default: false<br>Disables weapon sway when aiming. hideHelpIconNearCrosshair | Default: false<br>When true, completely hides the question mark that appears near the crosshair.

 # Requirements
 - Volcanoids obviously.